Symmetry-aware Reinforcement Learning for Robotic Assembly under Partial Observability with a Soft Wrist: CONCLUSIONS

 \section{CONCLUSIONS}

-This study enhances a recurrent SAC agent for solving symmetric POMDPs by integrating data augmentation and auxiliary losses for training an actor-critic DRL agent.
-Our method's versatility extends beyond the peg-in-hole task with a soft wrist and can be adapted for other scenarios.
-A clear limitation of our method is the requirement of near-perfect symmetries for optimal performance, yet minor imperfections in real-robot experiments, like surface unevenness or inconsistency, did not significantly affect the performance.
-Also, recent studies~\cite{wang2022surprising, wang2023general} demonstrate the surprising benefits of leveraging symmetries in imperfect settings, which can potentially apply to our POMDP context.
+This study enhances a recurrent SAC agent for solving symmetric POMDPs by integrating data augmentation and auxiliary losses.
+Our method's versatility extends beyond the peg-in-hole task and can be adapted for other scenarios.
+A limitation of our method is the requirement of near-perfect symmetries for optimal performance.
+Yet, minor imperfections in real-robot experiments, like surface unevenness or inconsistency, did not significantly affect the performance.
+Also, a recent study shows the benefits of leveraging symmetries in imperfect settings~\cite{wang2022surprising} and the improved robustness informing of the contact states using tactile sensors~\cite{royo2023learning}, which can potentially apply to our POMDP context.